-I mean, there is just nothing that is more healing than a big plate of crockpot cheesy potatoes that you hardly spent any time preparing, am I right?
+I mean, there is just nothing better than a big plate of crockpot cheesy potatoes that you hardly spent any time preparing, am I right?

-The weather is slowly getting warmer, but we’re not in the clear just yet here in Manitoba, and I’m still digging all the comfort food.
+The weather is slowly getting cooler here, and I’m digging all the comfort food.

 How to make Crockpot Cheesy Potatoes:

 - First, I cook up some onions and spices.
 This step is optional.
 The browned onions add a bunch of flavor, but you can skip it if you want!

 - Second, we chop up those potatoes.
 I peeled them for these photos, but I don’t always!
 If you use red potatoes, it’s not necessary at all (and the peel provides great fibre and nutrients!)